-In a formal business environment, the standard of dressing for men and women is a suit, a jacket and pants or a skirt, or a dress paired with appropriate accessories to include dress socks and/or hose.
+In a formal business environment, the standard of dressing for men and women is a suit, a jacket and pants or a skirt, or a dress

 In a formal business environment, clothing should be pressed and never wrinkled; clothing should not be tight or cling to your body.
 Torn, dirty, or frayed clothing is unacceptable.
 All seams must be finished.
 Any clothing that has words, terms, or pictures that may be offensive to others is unacceptable.
-Visible body piercings and tattoos are also discouraged.
+Visible body piercings and tattoos are also discouraged